lethorable/dem2dged/README.md

 ## Known issues

 Anaconda/GDAL for windows does not seem to ship with a working copy of gdal_edit.
 A copy is provided in this project.
 Test the output with gdalinfo and make sure that `AREA_OR_POINT=Point`.

+When generating UTM DGED files for Norway and in particular Svalbard the UTM definition includes some regions in a different zone than the recommended.
+For these regions don't try to auto detect (default) but use the `-utm_zone` parameter to assign the desired zone.

 ## The fine print